-- 1. Reimbursements Keep all airline receipts (i.e., proof of purchase of tickets) and travel itineraries.
-Submit them along with a signed Expense Sheet (attached page 22) to Maritza Montalvo either in person (office located at 402 East 67th Street C-2) or via email (mmontalv@med.cornell.edu).
+- Reimbursements Keep all airline receipts (i.e., proof of purchase of tickets) and travel itineraries.
+Submit them along with a signed Expense Sheet (attached - page 22) to the IMSE Office via email (wcmstudents-imse@med.cornell.edu).
 Your reimbursement up to the allocated amount will be processed and submitted via direct deposit. - 2.
 Narrative Summary A post-trip narrative summary of your experience is required within 4 weeks of return date before final reimbursement will be authorized.
-Submit the write-up to Maritza Montalvo (mmontalv@med.cornell.edu).
-Submit photos to Savita Birbal (sab2025@med.cornell.edu) to post on our website and Twitter account.
+Submit the write-up and photos (with caption) to the IMSE Office via email (wcmstudents-imse@med.cornell.edu).
+These will be used to post on our website, Twitter account, brochures and newsletters.
 Please see detailed guidelines on pages 23-24. - 3.
-Read and sign the Weill Cornell Agreement and Release Form and the Consent Form (pages 3-8) and return them to Maritza Montalvo (mmontalv@med.cornell.edu) as soon as your elective has been approved.
+Read and sign the Weill Cornell Agreement and Release Form and the Consent Form (pages 3-8) and return them to the IMSE Office via email (wcmstudents-imse@med.cornell.edu) as soon as your elective has been approved.
 No reimbursements will be made to any student who leaves the country without signing and submitting these forms. - 4.
-All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global Health Training" (Page 10) and send Certificates of Completion to Maritza Montalvo (mmontalv@med.cornell.edu) - 5.
+All students are REQUIRED to complete the Johns Hopkins: "Ethical Challenges in Short-Term Global Health Training" (Page 10) and send Certificates of Completion to the IMSE Office via email (wcmstudents-imse@med.cornell.edu) - 5.
 All students are required to attend a Pre-Departure Workshop with the Co-Directors.